TuskyTO/big4sports/README.md

    d.
 Delete your own trivia questions (ONLY YOURS)
    e.
 Visit our landing page

+NOTE: Instead of installing our app locally you can also access through our infinityfree website link below.

 LINK TO OUR WEB APP ON INFINITY FREE: https://big4sports.kesug.com/

 As you navigate through these steps, you should see the following pages: